 Comparison

-Even though my API resembles other solutions at first glance, the implementation and structure of the source code is very different.
-In the following, I would like to highlight the differences that can be beneficial for both you and your users.
+Even though Valibot's API resembles other solutions at first glance, the implementation and structure of the source code is very different.
+In the following, we would like to highlight the differences that can be beneficial for both you and your users.

 Modular design

-On one hand, my functionality can be easily extended with external code.
-On the other, it makes my source code more robust and secure because the functionality of the individual functions as well as special edge cases can be tested much easier through unit tests.
+On one hand, the functionality of Valibot can be easily extended with external code.
+On the other, it makes the source code more robust and secure because the functionality of the individual functions as well as special edge cases can be tested much easier through unit tests.

-However, perhaps the biggest advantage is that a bundler can use the import statements to remove any code that is not needed.
+However, perhaps the biggest advantage is that a bundler can use the static import statements to remove any code that is not needed.
 Thus, only the code that is actually used ends up in the production build.
-This allows me to extend my functionality with additional functions without increasing the bundle size for all users.
+This allows us to extend the functionality of the library with additional functions without increasing the bundle size for all users.

 This can make a big difference, especially for client-side validation, as it reduces the bundle size and, depending on the framework, speeds up the startup time.

-minLength(8, 'Your password must have 8 characters or more.'),
+v.minLength(8, 'Your password must have 8 characters or more.')

 });